 The recoil starter pulley is responsible for winding up the starter rope when it is not being used.
 So, if your recoil starter pulley is broken, it won’t be able to recoil the rope and hence, your engine will be unable to start.
 If you find that it is broken, or malfunctioning, you need to replace it, as there is no option of mending the pulley.

 When it comes to leaf blowers, you might also find that there are other symptoms of malfunction.
 For example, your leaf blower can have excessive vibration or even leave behind excessive smokes.
 Or it might even run rough.
 Depending on the different symptoms you will need to troubleshoot, so that you don’t have a dispensable leaf blower in your hands.

 Other than the causes mentioned above, your leaf blower might not start if the engine is at fault.
 However, that is not something you can troubleshoot yourself, even if you have a knack for using screwdrivers.
-You need to take it to a mechanic, or even get a replacement at times.
+You need to take it to a mechanic that can repair leaf blower problems, or even get a replacement at times.

 It all depends on what problems your leaf blower is suffering from.
 At the end of the day, make sure that you keep your leaf blower clean, and in a safe place.
 Also, if you are not using it regularly, it is better to drain the fuel, rather than allowing it to evaporate.